 - Not weakened by heat, in case you plan on drying your painting with a heat tool such as a hair dryer.

 - Wide enough to effectively hold the paper down.
-My ideal width is at least 15mm (a little over half an inch), although yours might vary.
+My ideal width is about 18mm (about 3/4 inch), although yours might vary.
 For the purpose of masking, I like to get extremely wide tape, as wide as possible, so I can cut the biggest variety of shapes out of it.
 I currently mask with a roll of 3” wide masking tape.

 Here are some options I have tried.

 - Holbein Soft Tape, which is the same thing as Nitto Denki P-790 Paper Masking Tape.
 Works very well and resists heat better than most.
 This is a plain white-colored tape made of crepe paper that is coated with a synthetic rubber resin.
 It’s very water resistant; water beads on top of it, but doesn’t tend to sink in or leak, and it lifts away cleanly.

 - Nichiban #251 is extremely similar to Holbein Soft Tape.
 I can’t say that one or the other is better.
 They are both excellent.